westonnelson/ql-production/README.md

 ## License

 This project is licensed under the MIT License - see the LICENSE file for details.

-## Support

-For support, email support@quotelinker.com or join our Slack channel.